ahaldar42/GettingandCleaningDataProject/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-A full description is available at the site where the data was obtained:[link] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+A full description of the data is available at the site where the data was obtained: [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 **The data has been processed by the following steps, which has been divided into five sections for better clarity.**